 But none of these ‘sacrifices’ are forever, and I’m actually liking how even the initial steps have re-wired my brain to be a little more long-term-gains oriented!

 Keep a Journal

-Like most New Year’s Resolution-ers I revel in making the plan – my eyes widening at the ‘promise’ and the possibility.
-But this is often short-lived as I can find it hard to stick to my ambitious goals, which is where I’m hoping journaling will come to the rescue!
+Like most New Year’s Resolution-ers I revel in making the plan – eyes widening at the ‘promise’ and the possibility.
+But it’s often short-lived as I can find it hard to stick to my ambitious goals.
+This is where I’m hoping journaling will come to the rescue!

 I spend the bulk of my day writing emails and articles, and I am also working on a novel in my free time.
 For these reasons (and other not-a-morning-person excuses), I’ve never been able to motivate myself to consistently write in a diary.

 I had heard good things about the Morning Pages approach from several inspiring role models, so that’s what I’ve been working hard to implement these past 28 days (once or twice my entries have been scribbled down on the train rides to work, though!).